 PM announces support package to boost tourism across flood-hit north

-- Prime Minister's Office, 10 Downing Street, Department for Culture, Media & Sport, Department for Environment, Food & Rural Affairs, The Rt Hon David Cameron MP, The Rt Hon Elizabeth Truss MP, and The Rt Hon John Whittingdale MP
+- Prime Minister's Office, 10 Downing Street, Department for Culture, Media & Sport, Department for Environment, Food & Rural Affairs, The Rt Hon David Cameron, The Rt Hon Elizabeth Truss, and The Rt Hon John Whittingdale

 - Part of: